cytusbox/cytusbox/README.md

 - 👋 Hi, I’m cytusbox/cytebox/xob
 - 👀 I’m interested in music games
 - 🌱 I’m currently playing sound voltex
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m now studying machine learning
-- 📫 I'm a junior of Sun-Yatsen University
+- 📫 I'm a graduate of Sun-Yatsen University

 <!---
 cytusbox/cytusbox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.